Monitoring Model Deterioration with Explainable Uncertainty Estimation via Non-parametric Bootstrap: Experiments

 \subsection{Uncertainty method comparison}

-To demonstrate the accuracy of our prediction intervals introduced in Section~\ref{sec:uncertaintyestimation}, we compare the coverage of the intervals with the NASA method from \citet{kumar2012bootstrap} on eight regression datasets from the UCI repository \citep{uci_data}.
-The statistics of these datasets can be seen in Table~\ref{tab:uncertaintydatasets}.\footnote{All the datasets can be found at \url{https://archive.ics.uci.edu/ml/datasets/<name>} with \texttt{<name>} being the dataset name in Table~\ref{tab:uncertaintydatasets}, including spaces.}
+To demonstrate the accuracy of our prediction intervals introduced in the uncertainty estimation section, we compare the coverage of the intervals with the NASA method from \citet{kumar2012bootstrap} on eight regression datasets from the UCI repository \citep{uci_data}.
+The statistics of these datasets can be seen in Table~\ref{tab:uncertaintydatasets}.

 We split each of the eight datasets into a 90/10 train/test split, uniformly at random.
-Next, we fit a linear regression model, a decision tree model and a gradient boosting model on the training split.
-We chose these three models to have an example of a model with large bias (the linear regression model), a model with large variance (the decision tree model), and an intermediate model that achieves state of the art performance in many tasks, the gradient boosting model.
+Next, we fit a linear regression, a decision tree, and a gradient boosting decision tree on the training split.
+We chose these three models to have an example of a model with large bias (the linear regression model), a model with large variance (the decision tree model), and an intermediate model that achieves state-of-the-art performance in many tasks, the gradient boosting model.
 We will use the \texttt{xgboost} \cite{xgboost} implementation of the gradient boosting model.
 After fitting the three models we compute $\alpha$-prediction intervals for $\alpha\in\{0.75, 0.76, \dots, 0.99\}$, using our ``Doubt'' prediction intervals, the ``NASA'' prediction intervals from \cite{kumar2012bootstrap} as well as the ``MAPIE'' prediction intervals from \cite{barber2021predictive}, the latter implemented with the \texttt{MAPIE} package\footnote{\url{https://github.com/scikit-learn-contrib/MAPIE}}.
 We can then compare the coverage of the three methods on the eight test sets.

 As the goal of an $\alpha$ prediction interval is to have a coverage of $\alpha$, we can measure the performance of a prediction interval system by reporting the absolute difference between the actual coverage of the interval and this ideal coverage $\alpha$.
 In Table~\ref{tab:uncertaintyresults} we report the mean and standard deviations of these absolute differences, for each of the three model architectures.
-We have performed pairwise two-tailed paired t-tests on all absolute differences, and the best performing prediction interval methods are marked in bold for each model architecture.
+We have performed pairwise two-tailed paired t-tests on all absolute differences, and the best-performing prediction interval methods are marked in bold for each model architecture.

 We see (cf. Table~\ref{tab:uncertaintyresults}) that there is no significant difference between the three methods in the high bias case with the linear regression model.
 In the case of the XGBoost model, a model with higher variance, both the MAPIE and Doubt methods outperform the NASA method, but there is no significant difference between the MAPIE method and the Doubt method in this case.
 In the high-variance scenario with the decision tree, however, the Doubt intervals achieve significantly better coverage than both of the other two methods.